iterative/dvc.org/content/blog/2021-06-02-introducing-dvc-studio.md

 title: Introducing DVC Studio
 date: 2021-06-02
 description: |
-  We are excited to release DVC Studio, the online UI for DVC and CML.
+  🚀 We are excited to release DVC Studio, the online UI for DVC and CML.
 Use DVC Studio for ML versioning, visualization, teamwork and no-code automation on top of DVC and Git.
 Read all about the exciting features and watch videos to get started quickly.
 descriptionLong: |
-  With DVC Studio, you can use Git and DVC to track your ML code, models and data, all together.
+  With [DVC Studio](https://studio.iterative.ai), you can use Git and [DVC](https://dvc.org) to track your code, ML models, metrics, hyperparameters, and data, all together.

   Experiment tracking, visualization and collaboration can be done through a visual UI.
 Even running new iterations becomes a matter of clicking a few buttons.
 Find all the exciting details in this blog post.
 picture: 2021-06-02/dvc-studio-release.png
 author: tapa_dipti_sitaula
 commentsUrl: https://discuss.dvc.org/t/dvc-may-2021-heartbeat/